Music Writing about Images

-Dave Grohl gets back to playing sat down
+Dave Grohl gets to play sat down again

 © J. Ashley Nixon